BrightWayofficial/Obsidian-Launcher/README.md

 3. Launch the Game:
    - After launching Minecraft, the "Launch" button changes to "Exit Game".
    - Click "Exit Game" to close the game.

----

-Obsidian Launcher — your perfect companion in the world of Minecraft! 🚀